1. Count your blessings.

 3. Make weird food and drink combinations.

-Few things are more satisfying than trying something new in the kitchen, even if it does not turn out perfect.
-A basic quarantine idea might be to try a new baking recipe, or to cook at home more instead of relying solely on delivery services.
+Few things are more satisfying than trying something new in the kitchen, even if it doesn’t turn out perfect.
+A basic quarantine idea would be to try a new baking recipe or to cook at home more instead of relying solely on delivery services.
 These are wholesome and healthful ideas.
-But we are now several weeks into this quarantine, and we can be extra creative.
+But we are now several weeks into quarantine, so it’s time to get a little more extra creative.

-It’s really up to you to determine what your palette can handle.
-Some of my (questionable) experiments have become routine staples:
+It’s really up to you to determine what your taste buds can handle.
+Some of my (questionable) experiments have now become routine staples:

-Mild salsa + Louisiana hot peach + apricot jam = satisfying-sweet-salty-salsa
+Mild salsa + Louisiana hot + peach or apricot jam = satisfying, sweet & salty salsa

 Mini bagel + raspberry jam + salami = a breakfast yum yum

-Barely edible Halo Top + ultra-rich Ben & Jerry’s = ice cream sensations in moderation.
+Barely edible 200 calorie Halo Top + ultra-rich Ben & Jerry’s = ice cream sensations in moderation.

 4. Make TikToks for YOU with YOUR sense of humor.

-The great thing about TikTok and social media in general is that it is something you can use at your own convenience.
+The great thing (but also bad) about TikTok and social media in general is its highly convenient.
 You don’t have to wait to turn on your phone and make a video.
-Creating with that level of agency and spontaneity can be a joyful release to break up the monotony of life.
+Spontaneous creation can be a joyful release to break up the monotony of life.

-I am a strong advocate for approaching social media without caring how you’ll be perceived.
-Though that sounds ironic, a big dose of “this is for me and I could care less about other people’s opinions of me” is a powerful and iconic energy to emit.
+I strongly advocate approaching social media without caring how you’ll be perceived.
+Though it may sound counterintuitive, a big dose of “this is for me and I could care less about other people’s opinions of me,” is a powerful and iconic energy to emit.
 You don’t have to worry about whether you made something impressive enough if you’ve already knocked your own socks off.

 Dancing is freeing and for everyone, and that’s period!
 There’s no right or wrong way to dance, because you just feel and move.
 You have everything you need already within you, but dance tutorials, classes, and cardio workouts could inspire new ways to move your body.
 The sidewalk is your soul train line, the carpet in your living room the disco.
 Dancing can feel uncomfortable at first, but the longer you do it and the more you experiment, the more cathartic it becomes.